droppiq/chatgpt-excel/README.md

 *Note: without a valid `api-key` the function will return an error.*

 ### Option 1: download macro-enabled example Excel
 Easiest option.
-The Excel contains the "Example with cell reference" from above.
+The Excel is similar to the "Example with cell reference" from above.
 Modify the Excel to your needs.

 ### Option 2: download VBA files and install
 1. Download all three files (`OpenAi.bas`, `Json.bas`, and `JsonData.cls`) in the `vba`-folder of the repo